-1. Please call the scheduling office at 520-263-2570 between 6 am and 11 am the day before surgery (Mon – Fri) for your arrival time.
+1. Please call the scheduling office at 520-263-2570, press option 3 between 1:00pm -3:00pmt he day before surgery (Mon – Fri) for your arrival time.
 Please be aware that emergencies may delay the start of your surgery.

 2. Remember your surgery may be rescheduled if: you do not follow the instructions for your safety, ordered laboratory studies are not completed, your pre-op interview has not been completed, or a responsible adult cannot accompany you from the hospital following surgery.

 If you have any questions regarding these instructions, your surgery or procedure, please call your doctor’s office or our facility at 520-263-2570.

 - On the day of your surgery, you will check in with our helpful Client Services staff that will quickly process your paperwork.

 - One of our nurses will conduct you to the pre-operative area where you will be readied for surgery.

 - You may have one family member or friend stay with you during this process.